Ostrich-AI/About/README.md

 ## Our Platform

 Ostrich AI offers innovative solutions for secure data sharing and privacy-preserving machine learning.
 By integrating blockchain technology, we ensure data integrity and enable collaborative AI-ML computations without compromising on security.
+Join the waitlist for exploring our upcoming engagements [here](https://forms.gle/QutyfY1PvPQEEu2r6).

 ## Datathons

 One of our flagship offerings is **Datathon as a Service**, engaging top talent through competitive events focused on solving real-world challenges.
 These datathons foster innovation, allowing participants to showcase their skills and collaborate with like-minded data enthusiasts.
 ## Research

 In the dynamic landscape of digital data sharing, Ostrich AI empowers enterprises to: